Cray-HPE/docs-csm/operations/observability/Observability.md

 - Dashboard calculates the execution time for the install/upgrade of any product, stage, and operation.
 - The status of the install/upgrade for product, stage, and operation are failed or succeeded.
 - There is a dropdown for selection of the product, stage, and operation.
 By default all are selected.
-  The framework defines and implements regular scheduled health checks to occur both during installation and upgrade, as well as after the installation or upgrade has been completed.
+  The framework defines and implements periodic scheduled health checks to occur both during and after installation or upgrade.
-  The frequency can be determined by administrator by running the tests over a period of time and selecting the appropriate time interval in the Grafana dashboard to check the results for past six hours, a day, and a week.
+  The Grafana dashboard also allows administrators to view results only for specific time periods -- the past six hours, a day, or a week.
 - Separate sections are created in the dashboard to see the details of product, stage, and operation.
-- There is a graph showing the duration for each stage and operation is added.
+- The graph shows the duration for each stage and operation.

 ![IUF timing dashboard](../../img/operations/TimingDashboard.png "Timing Dashboard")